CumulusNetworks/docs/content/cumulus-linux-57/Monitoring-and-Troubleshooting/ASIC-Monitoring.md

 Histogram settings include the type of data you want to collect, the ports you want the histogram to monitor, the sampling time of the histogram, the histogram size, and the minimum boundary size for the histogram.
 - The ingress queue length histogram can monitor a specific priority group for a port or range of ports.
 - The egress queue length histogram can monitor a specific traffic class for a port or range of ports.
-- The counter histogram can monitor transmitted packets or bytes, or received packets or bytes for a port or range of ports.
+- The counter histogram can monitor the following counter types:
+    - Received packet counters (`rx-packet`)
+    - Transmitted packet counters (`tx-packet`)
+    - Received byte counters (`rx-byte`)
+    - Transmitted byte counters (`tx-byte`)
+    - CRC counters (`crc`)
+    - L1 received byte counters (`l1-rx-byte`)
+    - L1 transmitted byte counters (`l1-tx-byte`)
+- You can enable up to two counter histogram counter types per physical interface.
+The counter histogram is not supported on bonds or virtual interfaces.
 - The value for the minimum boundary size must be a multiple of 96.
 Adding this number to the size of the histogram produces the maximum boundary size.
 These values represent the range of queue lengths per bin.
 The default minimum boundary size is 960 bytes.
 - The default value for the sampling time is 1024 nanoseconds.
 {{< tabs "TabID81 ">}}